Level's activity-tracking smart glasses launch this March

 Even though Intel unveiled its Vaunt smart glasses earlier this month, insurance provider VSP has actually been working on its own take on smart eyewear for well over a year now.
-It's called Level, and while it won't offer head's up notifications like the Vaunt, it does feature activity tracking and calorie counting.
+It's called Level, and while it won't offer heads-up notifications like the Vaunt, it does feature activity tracking and calorie counting.
 Think of it as less of a Glass successor, and more like a Fitbit you wear on your face.
-Now, after nearly a year of beta testing, VSP is finally ready to bring Level to the public for the first time, and it'll be priced at $270, excluding lenses.
+Now, after nearly a year of beta testing, VSP is finally ready to bring Level to the public for the first time.
+It will cost $270, excluding lenses.

 As a reminder, here's how the Level works.
 Inside each pair of Level glasses are a magnetometer, an accelerometer and a gyroscope, all of which is housed inside the left temple.
 They track your steps, calories burned, distance and the total activity time, which is very similar to what most other activity trackers do.
 There's also Bluetooth for connecting with a companion app, plus a battery that lasts about five days in between charges.
 Also on the left temple is a magnetic charging port hidden inside the hinge.